 He hesitated for a while, then pulled her closer to him to gain from his warmth and relative dryness.

 He tried to explain, shyly, not sure how to persuade her of what he would need to do.

 “I’m sorry about this, but we don’t have much choice, and there is little enough time before I’ll need to get you down from here.”

 What was he apologizing for?
+She was cold and wet.
 He should just get on with it.

 “I’ll do my best to get you off this fell, before dark, but I can’t carry you, so we’ll have to get you warmer and drier first.
 We do have time for that.
 I’ll help you as much as I can.”

 She was listening to what he said; also aware of the thousand things he did not say, and the many questions that would need to be asked.

 “First, we have to get you out of some of these wet clothes and get you warm.
 If you won’t object too much.”